SAP-archive/teched2021-DAT162/README.md

 ## Exercises

 This workshop is separated in multiple exercises.
-You can perform each exercise independent of any other exercise.
-However, exercise 1 is an exception as it contains the basics, such as getting a trial account for SAP BTP and subscribing to the trial version of SAP Master Data Governance, cloud edition.
+Ideally, you perform them all in sequence.
+You can skip exercise 1 in case you already have a subscription of MDG Cloud Trial.
+The other exercises could be done independent of each other.
+However, the data that you create in one exercise also serves as input for the following exercise.

 - [Getting Started](exercises/ex0/)
 - [Exercise 1 - Getting a BTP Trial Account and Subscribing to MDG Cloud](exercises/ex1/)